 The story is about her adoption into a human family and her struggles with her identity as a cat.
 If you don't want anything that deep, it's also a Ridiculously Cute Critter story.
 Think of Chi's Sweet Home with a big dollop of surreality.

 - Cram School: Tokio failed his university entrance exams.
+He's supposed to attend prep school, but he skips without his parents knowing.

 - Crazy Cat Lady: Or Man — the neighbourhood cat maniac sits on the fence between this and Kindhearted Cat Lover.
 On the creepy side, he roams the streets with a net for catching cats.
 On the nicer side, he takes them home to pamper and care for them in his luxurious apartment.